-You may think that many of these books have nothing to do with money…it may look that way at first glance, but don’t be fooled: the secrets to money and freedom are contained within.
-The books cover a wide variety of subjects.
+You may think that many of these books have nothing to do with money…and yes, the books do cover all aspects of life.
+But don’t be fooled, the secrets to money and freedom are contained within them.
 The one thing they have in common is that they all helped me to reframe challenges, think independently and solve life’s practical problems.
-Together they provide an operating system for seeing the world and its opportunities in a rational and effective way.

 Don’t be put off by any anti self-help prejudice you may have based on the titles.
 There is no get rich quick bullshit here.
 I regularly re-read these books; they contain so much wisdom that I get something new every time.

-This book revealed that there are actually lots of rich / FI people around us.
-Its just that we don’t notice because they are not showing off like needy children.
-Forget trying to keep up with the Jones’ – those suckers on your street with the SUV and the big mortgage deserve your sympathy not your envy.
-This is the classic book on the reality of how most millionaires make it.
-A wonderful combination of hard factual data combined with insight into the mindset of those that accumulate wealth.
+There are lots of rich people around.
+Its just that we don’t notice because they are not showing off.
+Forget trying to keep up with the Jones’ – those suckers on your street with the 4×4 and the big mortgage deserve your sympathy not your envy.
+As they say in Texas: Big Hat, No Cattle.
+This is the classic book on the reality of how most millionaires make it and keep it.
+A wonderful combination of facts, data and insight into the mindset of the rich.

 Step one is to realise when you have allowed yourself to become trapped in your own Prison Camp.
-If you are a guy, this book might be the slap in the face you need.
-Biddulph pulls no punches and is not intimidated by conventional wisdom.
-Its interesting that despite (or because?) of having Asperger’s syndrome he can read people better than just about anyone on the planet.
-I met him in person and he is truly unique.
+If you are a guy, this book might be the wake up call you need.
+Biddulph explains how to think about mortgages, your mates, friendship and more.
+I was lucky enough to meet him and he is ridiculously smart (and a lovely guy as well).
 Female readers that want an equivalent should try On becoming Fearless by Arianna Huffington.

 OK, so these are actually 2 different books: Raising Boys and Raising Girls.
 Having kids prompted me to rethink my priorities.
 And it was Raising Boys that made me realise that being a father means more than just showing up at conception and then paying the bills – I needed to be there more.
 Whether we realise it or not, we provide a role model to our children that helps shape who they become.
-Biddulph explains how this works and offers practical advice that is priceless.
+Biddulph offers practical advice for parents that is priceless.

+Not one for beginners.
 Warren Buffet calls this “By far the best book on investing ever written”.
-This book provided a framework for all my subsequent active investing – both asset allocation and stock selection.
-Dont let the slightly old world style put you off, this is as relevant today as it was when it was first written in 1949.
+This book provided a framework for my active investing – both asset allocation and stock selection.
+Don’t let the slightly old world style put you off, this is as relevant today as it was when it was first written in 1949.
 If value investing were a religion, this would be The Bible.

-After you have read this, there is no need to be overweight.
+This book showed me that the conventional wisdom can sometimes be 100% wrong.
+Turns out its easy to be slim…and it costs less as well!
 This is not another faddy diet book.
 The benefits may vary between people but, boy, did this work for me.
-As well as food, the book covers lifestyle, exercise and how to live a more natural life.
-Originally published as The New Evolution Diet, it was retitled The de Vany diet in the UK.
+As well as food, the book covers exercise and the benefits of living a natural life.
 Not only does it work, the book explains why it works with reference to evolution.
-Most importantly, it showed me that conventional wisdom can sometimes be 100% wrong.

 Don’t be put off by the slightly high brow feel to this book.
-De Botton is erudite and litters the book with classical and literary references.
-But the content is powerful and high class common sense.
-This will make you realise that the money concerns that you have in your head are more relative than absolute.
-In other words, they are about worries about comparison to others.
-These feelings are universal and timeless rather than specific to your situation.
-It suggests strategies by which you can cut yourself some slack here.
+De Botton illustrates his ideas with classical references.
+But the content is powerful, high class common sense.
+This will make you realise that the money concerns that you have in your head are relative.
+In other words, they are about worries about status and comparison to others.
+These feelings are universal and timeless and not specific to you.
+It suggests alternatives to consumerism which can help you cut yourself some slack.

 Once you have realised that you are living in the Prison Camp, its time to read this book.
-This is a collection of true stories about real people who asked the question and then made big, brave changes in their life.
+This is a collection of true stories about real people who followed their heart and made big, brave changes in their life.
 Most of them did this with little or no financial security.
-The Escape Artist was not brave enough to do this and so waited to get to FI before pulling the trigger.
+The Escape Artist was not brave enough to do this and so waited to get to financial independence before pulling the trigger.
 But I admire those with more courage than me.
 Inspiring.

-This book provides a guiding framework for how to think and act effectively in every aspect of your life – its as applicable to relationships as to work.
-It teaches you to put your principles first and align your actions with these.
-The title may sound a bit cheesy but this is the real deal.
-I wish I’d read this book in my early 20’s.
+This book provides a framework for how to think and act effectively in every aspect of your life – its as applicable to relationships as it is to work.
+It teaches you how to prioritise, focus on what you can control and be more effective at work.
+This book can help you hold down a stressful job and earn more.
+This is the real deal: I wish I’d read this book in my early 20’s.
 Better late than never though.

 If The 7 Habits of Highly Effective People provides the logic framework, this book provides the motivational turbo charger.
 It has a recognisable tinge of the US in the 1950s about it and, probably as a result, is a little bit too consumerist in places but the motivational pyschology is timeless.
-This book will challenge you to raise your sights and utilise optimism, but is always grounded in reality.
+This book will challenge you to aim higher and cheer the fuck up, but is always grounded in reality.